Fact-checked

 Factors that increase the risk of abnormal formations in the form of brain cysts are considered to be:

-• cerebral edema in a newborn .
+• cerebral edema in newborns.

 Pathogenesis

-The transparent septum (septum pellucidum), located below the corpus callosum, is a vertical triangular-shaped membrane that separates the anterior horns (cornu frontale) of the left and right lateral ventricles of the brain (ventriculi laterales) located in the frontal lobes of the cerebral hemispheres and forms their middle walls.
-This septum has two layers in the form of plates, consisting of white matter (substantia alba), nerve cells (neurons) and fibrin fibers.
+The transparent septum (septum pellucidum), located below the corpus callosum, is a vertical triangular membrane that separates the anterior horns (cornu frontale) of the left and right lateral ventricles of the brain (ventriculi laterales) located in the frontal lobes of the cerebral hemispheres and forms their middle walls.
+This septum has two layers in the form of plates consisting of white matter (substantia alba), nerve cells (neurons) and fibrin fibers.

 Complications and consequences